 Begin the physical movement on your back with your knees bent and your heels resting on paper plates.
 Bridge up by lifting your hips, and slide one foot out until it is almost straight.
 Then, slide the foot back.
 Repeat the action with the other foot, and lower your hips to complete one set.
 Try to do 10 sets.
 When you’re strong enough, you can increase the difficulty of the exercise by sliding both feet out simultaneously.

-Do you have any questions about these moves or want to share your favorite strength training exercise for beginners?
+Do you have any questions about these moves or maybe you want to share your favorite strength training exercises for beginners?
 Let us know in the comments below!